Samsung Galaxy A82 5G

-The Samsung Galaxy A82 5G is Samsung Electronics' smartphone unveiled by Samsung Electronics.
+The Samsung Galaxy A82 5G is a mid-range luxury Android smartphone unveiled by Samsung Electronics.
 The phone has a triple-camera setup with a 64 MP main camera, a 6.7 in (161.9 mm) FHD+ Infinity-O display, and a 4500 mAh Li-Po battery.
-It ships with Android 11.

 Samsung Galaxy Quantum 2

 Samsung Galaxy A82 5G was released as Samsung Galaxy Quantum 2 in South Korea.

+Software

+The phone shipped with One UI 3.1 and Android 11.
+On May 6, 2021, Samsung announced that the Galaxy A82 5G will have a quarterly security-patch upgrade from its launch.

+Banking on Samsung's 2019–2025 update schedule, the phone should be eligible for three major Android OS upgrades.

+In January 2022, Samsung began rolling out the One UI 4 update to the Galaxy A82 devices.
+Since then, several Galaxy devices have received the flavor of the latest software version.

+Samsung Galaxy A82 get three major updates until Android 14 with One UI 6.1.